-The HIT may also invest in state and local government credit-enhanced Mortgage Securities or privately credit-enhanced Mortgage Securities that have any combination of the types of credit enhancement required for HIT investments, as long as 100% of the principal portion of the investment has an acceptable form of credit enhancement.
+The HIT may also invest in state and local government credit-enhanced Mortgage Securities or privately credit-enhanced Mortgage Securities that have any combination of the types of credit enhancement required for HIT investments, provided that 100% of the principal portion of the investment has an acceptable form of credit enhancement.
 Multiple forms of credit enhancement may be combined either concurrently or sequentially.

-The Mortgage Securities described in this section will not typically be insured by FHA or guaranteed by Ginnie Mae or issued or guaranteed by Fannie Mae or Freddie Mac.
-For more information about these types of investments, including the underwriting and credit enhancement criteria that apply to each, see "DESCRIPTION OF THE HIT, ITS INVESTMENTS AND RISKS" in the HIT's SAI.
+The Mortgage Securities described in this section will not typically be insured by FHA, guaranteed by Ginnie Mae, or issued or guaranteed by Fannie Mae or Freddie Mac.
+For more information about these types of investments, including the underwriting and credit enhancement criteria that apply to each, see "DESCRIPTION OF THE HIT, ITS INVESTMENTS AND RISKS" in the HIT'S SAI.

 Other Securities.
-The HIT may invest up to 20% of its assets in the following categories, taken together: (i) securities issued by the U.S. Treasury, (ii) corporate securities issued or guaranteed by Fannie Mae and Freddie Mac or the Federal Home Loan Banks ("FHLBs"), (iii) securities backed by Fannie Mae, Freddie Mac, or the FHLBs, as long as such securities are rated in one of the two highest rating categories at the time of acquisition by at least one nationally recognized statistical rating organization, and (iv) Commercial Mortgage Backed Securities ("CMBS"), as long as such securities are rated in the highest rating category by at least one nationally recognized statistical rating organization at the time of acquisition (collectively, "Other Securities").
+The HIT may invest up to 20% of its assets in the following categories, in the aggregate: (i) securities issued by the U.S. Treasury and futures contracts on securities issued by the U.S. Treasury, (ii) corporate securities issued or guaranteed by Fannie Mae and Freddie Mac or the Federal Home Loan Banks ("FHLBs"), (iii) securities backed by Fannie Mae, Freddie Mac, or the FHLBs, as long as such securities are rated in one of the two highest rating categories at the time of acquisition by at least one nationally recognized statistical rating organization, and (iv) Commercial Mortgage Backed Securities ("CMBS"), provided that such securities are rated in the highest rating category by at least one nationally recognized statistical rating organization at the time of acquisition (collectively, "Other Securities").
+The HIT may invest up to 5% of its assets (measured using notional value) in U.S. Treasury futures contracts.
 Note that caps described in this section do not limit the HIT's ability to invest in any asset that also meets the criteria of a different category of assets for which no cap applies or for which another cap applies.